 But if you want to download your infographic, upgrade to a Business Account.

-download venngage infographics
+start using venngage infographics

-Conclusion: Encourage conversations with Venngage infographics that cut through the noise
+Spark conversations with Venngage infographics

 If you want to see success with infographics, don’t bother wasting time creating one that is subpar in Google Docs.

-Frequently Asked Questions
+Frequently Asked Questions (FAQs)

 Does Google Docs have infographic templates?